trajano/di/README.md

-## Example
+## Default container and context

-This is an example of how to register components using decorators and autowiring.
+This is an example of how to register components using decorators and autowiring with the default container and context.

 ```python
 import asyncio